Coronary stent: Restenosis

-Controversy
+Usage considerations

-The value of stenting in rescuing someone having a heart attack (by immediately alleviating an obstruction) is clearly defined in multiple studies, but studies have failed to find reduction in hard endpoints for stents vs. medical therapy in stable angina patients (see controversies in Percutaneous coronary intervention).
+The value of stenting in those undergoing a heart attack (by immediately alleviating the obstruction) is clearly defined in multiple studies, but studies have failed to find reduction in hard endpoints for stents vs. medical therapy in stable angina patients (see controversies in Percutaneous coronary intervention).
 The artery-opening stent can temporarily alleviate chest pain, but does not contribute to longevity.

-The "...vast majority of heart attacks do not originate with obstructions that narrow arteries."
-Further, “...researchers say, most heart attacks do not occur because an artery is narrowed by plaque.
+The "vast majority of heart attacks do not originate with obstructions that narrow arteries."
+Further, "researchers say, most heart attacks do not occur because an artery is narrowed by plaque.
 Instead, they say, heart attacks occur when an area of plaque bursts, a clot forms over the area and blood flow is abruptly blocked.
 In 75 to 80 percent of cases, the plaque that erupts was not obstructing an artery and would not be stented or bypassed.
-The dangerous plaque is soft and fragile, produces no symptoms and would not be seen as an obstruction to blood flow.”
+The dangerous plaque is soft and fragile, produces no symptoms and would not be seen as an obstruction to blood flow."
+The use of statins to create more stable plaques has been well studied, and their use along with both PCI/Stenting and anticoagulant therapies is considered a broader treatment strategy.

-A more permanent and successful way to prevent heart attacks in patients at high risk is to give up smoking, to exercise regularly, and take "drugs to get blood pressure under control, drive cholesterol levels down and prevent blood clotting".

-Some cardiologists believe that stents are overused; however, in certain patient groups, such as the elderly, GRACE and other studies have found evidence of under-use.
-One cardiologist was convicted of billing patients for performing medically unnecessary stenting.
-Guidelines recommend a stress test before implanting stents, but most patients do not receive a stress test.
+Some cardiologists believe that stents are overused; however, in certain patient groups, such as the elderly, studies have found evidence of under-use.